bparanj/crystal/computer/electronics/design/discrete-active-device.md

 2. **Discrete Components**:
    - **Transistors**: The most common discrete active devices.
 Transistors can act as amplifiers or switches in a circuit.
 They control the flow of current between two terminals (collector and emitter) based on the input at a third terminal (base or gate).
    - **Diodes (in certain contexts)**: While diodes are generally considered passive devices, certain types, like light-emitting diodes (LEDs) or zener diodes, are often treated as active devices because they control the direction of current flow and require a threshold voltage to operate.
-   - **Integrated Circuits (ICs)**: Although ICs are not typically "discrete" because they integrate many components, a single transistor from an IC could be considered a discrete active device.
+   - **Integrated Circuits (ICs)**: Although ICs are not  "discrete" because they integrate many components, a single transistor from an IC could be considered a discrete active device.

 3. **Functionality**:
    - **Switching**: In digital circuits, transistors are used to switch signals on and off, forming the basis of logic gates and memory cells.
    - **Amplification**: In analog circuits, transistors amplify weak signals, such as in audio amplifiers, radio frequency amplifiers, and operational amplifiers.

 4. **Discrete Assembly**:
-   - **Discrete** refers to the fact that these components are separate and distinct, typically housed in individual packages (e.g., TO-92 for small transistors or TO-220 for larger ones).
+   - **Discrete** refers to the fact that these components are separate and distinct,  housed in individual packages (e.g., TO-92 for small transistors or TO-220 for larger ones).
 This is in contrast to integrated circuits, where many active components are fabricated on a single chip.

 ### Example of a Discrete Active Device: